 Still going strong and showing no signs of fatigue, this unique old overhead bridge shall be around for many more years, unless the authority decides to upgrade or replace it to blend with its surroundings.

-Built in 1967, the overhead bridge standing at the junction of Serangoon Road and St. Michael Road is currently the oldest overhead bridge in Singapore.
+Built in 1967, the overhead bridge standing at the junction of Serangoon Road and St. Michael Road was the oldest overhead bridge in Singapore before it was dismantled and demolished in late 2019.

 Published: 25 April 2011